Bicycle / Pedal Power

 Innovations / Applications

 Here is an interesting collection of new technologies for pedal powered transport that don't fit other categories that we have, but are worth a look.
-Not all stand the test of time or the market, but that doesn't mean somebody else won't try to reinvent them again.
+Not all stand the test of time or the market, so be prepared that links go bad with some regularity on this page and the products fade from existance.

 Specialized tricycle for transporting and filtering water.
 It is designed